Rahul-Samedavar/ShastraDocs2/api/README.md

 # ShastraDocs API Package

 A production-ready FastAPI REST API for the ShastraDocs document analysis system.
-This package provides secure, authenticated endpoints for document processing, question answering, and system management with comprehensive logging and monitoring.
+This package provides secure, authenticated endpoints for document processing, question answering, and system management, along with a full set of endpoints to power its web-based user interface.

 ## 🚀 Overview

-The API package serves as the main interface for the ShastraDocs RAG system, offering:
+The API package serves as the main interface for the ShastraDocs system, offering:
+- **User & Session Management**: Endpoints for user signup, login, and management of persistent document sessions.
-- **Document Processing**: Upload and analyze documents in 8+ formats
+- **Multi-Document Processing**: Upload and analyze multiple documents (8+ formats) within a session.
-- **Question Answering**: Intelligent responses using advanced RAG techniques
+- **Interactive Question Answering**: A chat-style endpoint for querying across all documents in a session, with structured, referenced answers.
-- **System Management**: Admin endpoints for monitoring and maintenance
+- **System Management**: Admin endpoints for monitoring and maintenance.
-- **Enhanced Logging**: Detailed request tracking and performance analytics
+- **Enhanced Logging**: Detailed request tracking and performance analytics.

 ## 📦 Package Structure